 The current Government has continued with the approach initiated under the Coalition and which was piloted in London: No Second Night Out.
 A key aim is to ensure that no-one new to the streets sleeps out for a second night.
 A Ministerial Working Group has been established to prevent and reduce homelessness.
 The Minister, Marcus Jones, is currently responsible for homelessness at the Department for Communities and Local Government (DCLG).

 Despite these considerable efforts, the official rough sleeper counts have risen in each year since new methodology was introduced in autumn 2010.
+The most recent statistics published on 25 January 2017 recorded a 132% increase in the number of people sleeping rough in England since 2010.
 Existing programmes have recorded successes in helping individuals to exit rough sleeping, but the flow on to the streets continues.
 The UK Statistics Authority declared DCLG’s Rough Sleeping statistics to not to meet the standard to be regarded as National Statistics in December 2015.

 Rough sleeping is at its most severe in London.
 The latest financial year report from the Combined Homelessness and Information Network (CHAIN) database, CHAIN Street to Home Annual Report 2015-16, shows that a total of 8,096 rough sleepers were contacted by outreach workers or building-based teams in London during 2015/16 compared to 7,581 contacts in 2014/15; representing an increase of 7%.

 Factors identified as contributing to the ongoing flow of new rough sleepers to the streets include: welfare reforms, particularly reductions in entitlement to Housing Benefit/Local Housing Allowance; reduced investment by local authorities in homeless services; and flows of non-UK nationals who are unable to access benefits.